coverclock/com-diag-hazer/README.md

 (nautical miles per hour), and kilometers per hour.

-INT is internal Hazer state including the name of the sentence (GLL in the example above) tha most recently updated the solution, the total number of satellites that contributed to that solution, an indication as to whether the day-month-year value has been set (only occurs once the RMC sentence has been received), an indicate as to whether time is incrementing monotonically (it can appear to run backwards when receiving UDP packets because UDP may reorder them), and some metrics as to the number of significant digits provided for various datums provided by the device.
+INT is internal Hazer state including the name of the sentence (GLL in the example above) that most recently updated the solution, the total number of satellites that contributed to that solution, an indication as to whether the day-month-year value has been set (only occurs once the RMC sentence has been received), an indication as to whether time is incrementing monotonically (it can appear to run backwards when receiving UDP packets because UDP may reorder them), and some metrics as to the number of significant digits provided for various datums provided by the device.